ryan4yin/nixos-and-flakes-book/docs/best-practices/nix-path-and-flake-registry.md

 {
   # Make `nix run nixpkgs#nixpkgs` use the same nixpkgs as the one used by this flake.
   nix.registry.nixpkgs.flake = nixpkgs;
+  nix.channel.enable = false;  # disable nix-channel, we use flakes instead.

   # Make `nix repl '<nixpkgs>'` use the same nixpkgs as the one used by this flake.
   environment.etc."nix/inputs/nixpkgs".source = "${nixpkgs}";